STORM

 Except for the no-go sections near the engine room.

-The metal door opens, lets in the stink of diesel oil—and the Russian.
+The metal door opens, lets in the diesel oil stink and the Russian.
 A thick-set type called Yuri—low furrowed brow, moon-crater skin.
-First time he's been in here.
+First time he's been allowed in here.
 Thinks he's getting the grand tour.

 'Don't point the bugger at me.'
 Doone's cartoon eyebrows dance.